Gold trades near historic $2,500 mark on Fed rate-cut optimism

 PHOTO

-Gold prices eased on Monday and hovered around key $2,500 level, as traders locked in profits following bullion's climb to an all-time peak in the previous session on expectations of a U.S. interest rate cut next month.
+Gold prices eased on Monday, but hovered around historic $2,500 level, as traders locked in profits following bullion's climb to an all-time peak in the previous session on expectations of a U.S. interest rate cut next month.

 Enthusiasm over a likely interest rate cut by the U.S. Federal Reserve in September propelled bullion to an all-time high of $2,509.65 on Friday.
 This coupled with increased geopolitical tensions and robust central bank-buying have sent bullion over 20% higher so far this year.